More rain, more bodies in flooded Kentucky mountain towns

 LOUISVILLE, Ky.
 (AP) — Another round of rainstorms hit flooded Kentucky mountain communities Monday as more bodies emerged from the sodden landscape, and the governor warned that high winds could bring another threat — falling trees and utility poles.

-Gov. Andy Beshear said the death toll rose to 35, and hundreds of people remained unaccounted for five days after one of the nation’s poorest regions was swamped by nearly a foot of rain.
+Gov. Andy Beshear said the death toll rose to 37 while hundreds of people remained unaccounted for five days after one of the nation’s poorest regions was swamped by nearly a foot of rain.
 The water poured down hillsides and into valleys and hollows, engulfing entire towns.
 Mudslides marooned some people on steep slopes.

+Beshear suggested many of the unaccounted for would be located when cellphone service resumes.

+“When cell service gets back up, we do see a whole lot of people finding people they love and care about, so looking forward to those stories,” he said.

 Radar indicated that up to 4 more inches (10.2 centimeters) of rain fell Sunday, and the National Weather Service warned that slow-moving showers and thunderstorms could provoke more flash flooding through Tuesday morning.

 “If things weren’t hard enough on the people of this region, they’re getting rain right now,” Beshear said Monday at the Capitol in Frankfort.
-“Just as concerning is high winds — think about how saturated the ground has been — it could knock over poles, it could knock over trees.
+“Just as concerning is high winds — think about how saturated the ground has been.”
+The wind “could knock over poles, it could knock over trees.
 So people need to be careful.”

 An approaching heat wave means “it’s even going to get tougher when the rain stops,” the governor said.
 “We need to make sure people are ultimately stable by that point.”